 “We teach them how to make good decisions on the road, how to be vigilant and attentive,” says Le Naour, who works for the French Federation of Cycling (FFC), a national body, which, along with Paris 2024, the organization running the city’s Olympics, has been running the efforts in Seine-Saint-Denis.

-Sign up for the Reasons to be Cheerful newsletter.Over 400 refurbished bikes have been donated to schools in Seine-Saint-Denis, supplying 92 classes, or roughly 2,000 students, thanks to the FFC, which is one of 22 partners across France involved in the bike training.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Over 400 refurbished bikes have been donated to schools in Seine-Saint-Denis, supplying 92 classes, or roughly 2,000 students, thanks to the FFC, which is one of 22 partners across France involved in the bike training.

 The program is part of France’s national Plan Vélo, or Bike Plan, through which the government is investing €250 million ($270 million) in cycling every year between 2023 and 2027.
 While much of this has gone toward infrastructure projects such as building secure bike parking and protected bike lanes — one goal is to have 80,000 kilometers of cycle routes across the country — the plan also includes investment in education programs like SRAV, which received €21 million ($22.6 million) between 2022 and 2024.